Winter in Provence Events Calendar 2023

 Valentine’s Day is February 14th (in case you need reminding)!

-Sundays in February – Head to the Côte Bleue town of Carry-le-Rouet for the les Oursinades festival on the seafront celebrating sea urchins and other local specialties.
-Considered the “capital” of sea urchins and the festivities have taken place in Carry since the 1960s.
+Sundays in February – Head to the Côte Bleue town of Carry-le-Rouet for the les Oursinades festival on the seafront, celebrating sea urchins and other local specialities.
+Considered the “capital” of sea urchins and the festivities have occurred in Carry-le-Rouet since the 1960s.

 Where to Stay near Nice

 Beachfront Bliss is a delightful studio apartment on the Villefranche-sur-Mer waterfront.
 This south-facing apartment, bathed in sunshine, is all about being on the water with sea views in every direction.
-Double-glass balcony doors slide into the wall, so the entire apartment appears to be floating on the sea.
+Double-glass balcony doors slide into the wall, so the entire apartment floats above the sea.
 Book Now!